 Common Core Standards

-These standards are designed to present parents and teachers with a clear understanding of what students are supposed to be learning in school across the United States.
+Common core standards are designed to present parents and teachers with a clear understanding of what students are supposed to be learning in schools across the United States.
 The common core is the work of state academic leaders who set out to design a benchmark that all states can adopt and follow in their schools.
 These standards focus on advanced thinking skills so students will be college ready.
 Since being implemented, there has been much controversy over the ways these tests are designed.
 Parents, students, and even teachers are stating these tests are leaving students frustrated and filled with anxiety.

 Higher-Order Thinking Skills